 Like glass blowing, the craft of mask making achieved the status of art in Venice.
 In the time of the Republic, Venetians wore masks all year, every day to go about town incognito.
 In 1268, laws regulating the use of masks in Venice were introduced.
 They were to prevent masked men disguised as women from entering convents to seduce nuns.

-Throughout the Euganean Hills, wine production is a living art, aided by the natural features of the vineyards, the area's favorable climate and rich volcanic soil.
-Colli Euganei, Euganean Hills have been famous for their wines since the Roman times and were the private vineyard of the "Serenissima Republic of Venice".
+Throughout the Euganean Hills (Colli Euganei in Italian), wine production is a living art, aided by the natural features of the vineyards, the area's favorable climate and rich volcanic soil.
+These rolling hills have been famous for their wines since the Roman times and were the private vineyard of the "Serenissima Republic of Venice".

 The Veneto region is full of small town and villages, which are treasure troves of art and beacons of fine living.
 The region is sunny, wealthy, lively yet quiet and intimate, and it seduces and wins over the lovers of wine, art, history and architecture.
 The area is dotted with romantic Roman ruins, Palladian villas and lined with picturesque world-class vineyards.